-The following table sets forth, for each named executive officer, the value of all incentive plan awards that vested or were earned during the year ended December 31, 2017.
+The following table sets forth, for each named executive officer, the value of all incentive plan awards that vested or were earned during the year ended December 31, 2018.

-Share-based awards - Value vested during the year (1) Option-based awards - Value vested during the year (2) Non-equity incentive plan compensation - Value earned during the year (3) Named Executive Officer (\$) (\$) (\$) Tim Granger President and Chief Executive Officer 79,736 - 252,756 Mimi Lai Vice President, Finance and Chief Financial Officer 6,458 - 147,892 Robert (Bob) Guy Vice President, Operations - 144,432 Tony van Winkoop Vice President, Exploration - - 141,423 Gjoa Taylor Vice President, Land - 125,670
+Share-based awards - Value vested during the year (1) Option-based awards - Value vested during the year (2) Non-equity incentive plan compensation - Value earned during the year (3) Named Executive Officer (\$) (\$) (\$) Tim Granger President and Chief Executive Officer 11,648 - 248,293 Mimi Lai Vice President, Finance and Chief Financial Officer 6,407 - 145,451 Tony van Winkoop Vice President, Exploration - - 139,045 Gjoa Taylor Vice President, Land - - 123,445 Brad Likuski Vice President, Operations - - 124,400

-- (1) Amounts in this column relate to the settlement on January 31, 2017 of all remaining share units issued pursuant to the 2016 arrangement involving, among others, Prairie Provident, Lone Pine Resources Inc., Lone Pine Resources Canada Ltd. (now Prairie Provident Resources Canada Ltd.) and Arsenal Energy Inc., and are based on the volume-weighted average trading price of the Common Shares on the TSX for the five trading days before the settlement date (being \$0.752 per share). - (2) For option-based awards, the value vested during the year is calculated as the aggregate dollar value that would have been realized if all such awards that vested during the year had been exercised on the vesting date, based on the difference between the market price of the underlying securities and the exercise or base price of the option-based awards on the vesting date.
-The exercise price of all Options that vested during the year ended December 31, 2017 was greater than the market price of the Common Shares on the vesting date. - (3) Amounts in this column are bonus payments awarded under the Company's Annual Incentive Plan for 2017, which were based on 2017 performance but paid in early 2018.
+- (1) Amounts in this column relate to the settlement in December 2018 of all PSUs previously issued in September 2016, and are based on the volume-weighted average trading price of the Common Shares on the TSX for the five trading days before the settlement date (being \$0.2101 per share).
+See "Statement of Executive Compensation Equity Incentive Plan Awards Performance Share Units". - (2) For option-based awards, the value vested during the year is calculated as the aggregate dollar value that would have been realized if all such awards that vested during the year had been exercised on the vesting date, based on the difference between the market price of the underlying securities and the exercise or base price of the option-based awards on the vesting date.
+The exercise price of all Options that vested during the year ended December 31, 2018 was greater than the market price of the Common Shares on the vesting date. - (3) Amounts in this column are bonus payments awarded under the Company's Annual Incentive Plan for 2018, which were based on 2018 performance but paid in early 2019.
 See "Statement of Executive Compensation Compensation Determinations".